bhalgat20/akka/akka-docs/rst/scala/cluster-client.rst

 While establishing a connection to a receptionist the ``ClusterClient`` will buffer messages and send them when the connection is established.
-If the buffer is full the ``ClusterClient`` will drop the messages.
+If the buffer is full the ``ClusterClient`` will drop old messages when new messages are sent via the client.
 The size of the buffer is configurable and it can be disabled by using a buffer size of 0.

 It's worth noting that messages can always be lost because of the distributed nature of these actors.
 As always, additional logic should be implemented in the destination